apache/thrift/README.md

 better suited to those languages (at the time of this writing, this applies to Java, Ruby, PHP).

-Look for the README file in the lib/<language>/ folder for more details on the installation of each language library package.
+Look for the README.md file in the lib/<language>/ folder for more details on the installation of each language library package.

 Testing